itsybitesyspider/retriever/README.md

    on a handful of chunks at a time.
  * A good chunk key is predictable; you should always know what chunks you need to search to find a record.
- * A good chunk key might correspond to persistant storage, such as a single file in the file file system.
+ * A good chunk key might correspond to persistent storage, such as a single file in the file system.
 It's easy to load and unload chunks as a block.
- * For stores that represent geographical or spatial information, a good chunk key might represent grid square or some other subdivision strategy.
+ * For stores that represent geographical or spatial information, a good chunk key might represent a grid square or some other subdivision strategy.
  * For a time-series database, a good chunk key might represent a time interval.
  * In a GUI framework, each window might have its own chunk, and each widget might be a record in that chunk.